TillFleisch/ESPHomeGenericSitStandDesk/README.md

 In addition to reporting the height, the ESP can also send commands to activate saved memory profiles or move the desk manually.

+In combination with a chair occupancy sensor like [this one](https://community.home-assistant.io/t/diy-zigbee-chair-occupancy-sensor/239517), you can move the desk into sitting position upon taking a seat.

 This is a custom Component for [ESPHome](https://esphome.io/) based on the [ESPHome UART Bus](https://esphome.io/components/uart.html).

 ## Requirements